Cardoso-Ryan/Software-Engineering-Project/README.md

 # Quiz Samurai
 Welcome to Quiz Samurai!
-This is a web-based game project developed for our Software Engineering course at University of Luxembourg.
+This is a web-based game project developed for our Software Engineering course at the University of Luxembourg.
 In this project, we've created a game inspired by the popular Fruit Ninja, but with our own unique twist.

 ## Introduction
-Quiz Samurai is a fun and interactive game where players use a virtual samurai sword to slice various bamboos that are thrown onto the screen.
+Quiz Samurai is a fun and interactive game where players use a virtual samurai sword to slice various bamboos that fall from the top of the screen.
 The objective is simple: slice as many bamboos as possible while avoiding slicing any bombs that may also appear.

 ## Features
 * Slicing Mechanism: Players can slice bamboos by swiping their mouse cursor across the screen.
-* Multiple bamboos: Different types of bamboos will appear.
+* Multiple bamboos: Bamboos will keep falling down for the entirety of the game, while they also speed up with each increment of the level
-* Bomb Avoidance: Bombs will occasionally appear among the bamboos; slicing a bomb will result in a lost of points.
+* Bomb Avoidance: Bombs will occasionally appear among the bamboos; slicing a bomb will result in a loss of points.
-* Time Challenge: Players have a limited amount of time to slice as many bamboos as possible, before having to answer a question.
-(Up-coming)

 ## Technologies Used
 * Frontend: HTML5, CSS3, JavaScript